Why are postdoctoral fellowships (PDFs) only available through the Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs)?

 - estate costs

-Eligible costs under the ‘other costs’ heading should include mentoring costs, travel and subsistence, conference attendance, networking, training, and fieldwork, for example.
+Eligible costs under the ‘other costs’ heading could include mentoring costs, travel and subsistence, conference attendance, networking, training, and fieldwork, etc but the total amount requested must be within the £10,000 maximum.

 Can I include a co-investigator or any other research staff on the proposal?